ibm-cloud-docs/openwhisk/messagehub_actions.md

 ## Producing messages to Message Hub
 {: #producing_messages}

+The `/messaging/messageHubProduce` Action is deprecated and will be removed at a future date.
+To maintain optimal performance, migrate your usage of the `/messaging/messageHubProduce` Action to use a persistent connection when data is produced to Message Hub/Kafka.
+{: tip}

 If you would like to use a {{site.data.keyword.openwhisk_short}} Action to conveniently produce a message to Message Hub, you can use the `/messaging/messageHubProduce` Action.
 This Action takes the following parameters: